Did Namahage really exist? Traces of demons remain throughout the Oga Peninsula – Oga Peninsula and Demon Legends (2) [Akita Prefecture]

 "Oni no Sentaku Iwa" (Devil's Washing Rocks) lined up in an orderly fashion like a washboard © National Federation of Geological Survey Associations

-By the way, do you know what a washboard
+a "washboard, do you know what

 It consists of a thin wooden board with 15 to 20 small circular grooves, and soapy laundry is rubbed against the grooves to remove dirt.
 Since the 1950s, with the spread of electric washing machines and the emergence of laundromats, washboards have all but disappeared.
 However, they are said to have started selling again around 2000.
 Originally measuring around 50cm long and 20cm wide, one manufacturer released a smaller washboard for use on business trips, which became an unexpected hit, and to date, total sales have reached an astonishing 1 billion yen